KKyang/DSTDedicatedServerGUI/README.md

 2. Currently adding mods when creating new server is not supported.
 Will be added soon.

+3. The app automatically search the token file in the default path.
+You can also assign the path manually.

+4. You'll have to tell the app where the dedicated server's root directory location is.

 ## Future work

 1. Able to change worldgenoverride.lua in GUI when creating a new server.